himoose/user-docs/docs/features/versus-pages.md

 - Adjust tone to match your brand voice.
 - Include specific data points or testimonials.
 - Fix any inaccuracies (AI sometimes hallucinates).
+- Be accurate with your comparisons.
+If your brand is not as superior in a specific area (compared to a competitor), do not claim it is.

 Use the **Edit** button in Step 5 to modify intros/conclusions with the rich text editor.